-He doesn’t mean “pandemic normal” — he means normal normal, with many students behaving as if this is any standard year on campus.
+He doesn’t mean “pandemic normal” — he means normal normal, with many students behaving as if this were any standard year on campus.

-In UMass’ first week of spring semester classes, a term in which the school widely opened the doors of its residence halls, coronavirus cases skyrocketed.
-More than 400 positive tests in the span of five days forced the University to raise its risk level to the highest possible mark, thus halting in-person classes for at least two weeks and requiring a self-sequester for all students in the area, both on and off campus.
+In the first week of UMass’ spring semester, a term in which the school widely opened the doors of its residence halls, coronavirus cases skyrocketed.
+More than 400 positive tests in the span of five days forced the University to raise its risk level to the highest possible mark, thus halting in-person classes for at least two weeks and requiring a self-sequester for all students living in the Amherst area.

 Theta Chi, a fraternity on campus, drew intense focus and the ire of the school community last Saturday after the Daily Collegian reported that the chapter threw crowded, back-to-back parties the previous weekend that disregarded coronavirus health guidelines.